 ‘An excellent teacher is a reflective practitioner who has grown more effective over a number of years in relation to increasing knowledge of teaching and learning, experience in teaching and the facilitation of learning, and systematic observations of what happens in the classroom with a view to improving student engagement and learning outcomes.
 An excellent teacher has a clearly articulated teaching philosophy informed by educational theory and appropriate for the university context.’

 The interest in excellence has also mirrored the new and more demanding tasks of academic leadership in HE, to the extent one might argue there is a movement to conceive excellence in teaching away from a focus on the ‘doing’ of teaching, towards it being about leading and managing change.
-This concurs also with those distinctions being made between conceptions of good enough teaching and excellence in teaching, in determining that any claim of excellence by a tutor becomes commensurate with evidence of additional competency/commitment. [simon’s comment here – individual versus the merge towards judging plurality as ‘one’ – to be expanded please]
+This concurs also with those distinctions being made between conceptions of good enough teaching and excellence in teaching, in determining that any claim of excellence by a tutor becomes commensurate with evidence of additional competency/commitment.
+Within this there appears a potential conundrum.
+Situated within the frame offered by the notion of a higher education, based around the plurality of viewpoints and approaches which can be celebrated there is potentially a limit brought by notions that threaten to ring fence definitions of excellence.
+This latter approach that surrounds notions of managing change through external sets of frameworks appears to work towards a reductionist approach that rather than allows expansion of ideas acts as a potential funnel which narrows down the definitions, rather than celebrating the difference that may actually exist.

+Evidence of such plurality is evident in the literature.
 Gunn and Fisk (2013) identified emerging themes in the literature since 2007 (ie after the CHERI 2007 report) in which teaching excellence was seen as:

 Active research-teaching activities (Brew, 2007; Jenkins & Healey, 2007)